jsonkao/news-nerd-pinboard/README.md

 > The successful candidate for this position will be highly skilled in visual design programs, including Illustrator and Photoshop, as well as be comfortable with multimedia tools, front-end development and data analysis (HTML, CSS, JavaScript, Python, QGIS, After Effects).

+LA Times: Data Desk Internship

+> Strong applicants will show experience rapidly conceiving, developing and deploying news-related applications for the public.

+> Creativity, open-source enthusiasm and delivery on deadline are prized.

 [LA Times: Graphics Director](https://www.journalismjobs.com/1647243-graphics-director-los-angeles-times)

 > Exceptional technical expertise, including the ability to develop highly complex data visualizations, using state of the art tools